soumboussaha/FP-tracer/README.md

 ## Experiments

-When runing the crawler optional we recommend using the provided docker container to run the crawl.
+When running the crawler optional we recommend using the provided docker container to run the crawl.
 This avoids incompatibilities when using a `libstdc++` that's too new for the provided foxhound version.
 This would be visible by Foxhound crashing with an error such as:
 >  [pid=433839][err] $HOME/.cache/ms-playwright/firefox-1322/firefox/libstdc++.so.6: version `GLIBCXX_3.4.30' not found (required by /usr/lib/libicuuc.so.74)
 In case you get such an error please proceed by using the docker container.